 The Federal Government has committed $220m to a blackspot program aimed at building infrastructure in areas with traditionally poor, or no, mobile reception.
 Areas mainly include major regional transport routes and in smaller areas along these corridors.
 The three networks in Australia – Telstra, Optus and Vodafone – are all on-board, rolling out a series of infrastructure projects due to be completed in 2019.

 The following list will primarily comprise of the most populated areas, but many regional areas are also affected.
-You can view each telco’s blackspot list – and even find blackspots – using these links:
+You can view each telco’s blackspot list – and even find blackspots – using these links to the telco’s respective websites:

 Capital cities are well covered in regards to blackspots, but others in the regions aren’t so lucky.
 Most areas are luckily due to be completed sometime in 2018 so you shouldn’t have to suffer much longer.